 Jon Prosser is an avid Apple leaker with sources throughout the company and supply chain.
 His predictions based on leaked information became prominent in early 2020 as he nailed down details of the new iPhone SE weeks before launch.
-The often moving targets of release dates and prices are hit and miss, but when it comes to product details, Prosser has been very accurate so far.
+The often moving targets of release dates and prices are hit and miss, but when it comes to product details, Prosser has had a solid track record.

 ● Creator of Front Page Tech